JvanKatwijk/eti-stuff/eti-cmdline/README.md

 Note:
-the SDRplay devices RSP 1, RSP II, RSP 1A, and RSP Duo are supported by both the 2.13 library and the 3.0x library.
+the SDRplay devices RSP 1, RSP II, RSP 1A, and RSP Duo are supported by both the 2.13 library and the 3.XX library.
-The RSP-Dx is only supported by the 3.0x library
+The RSP-Dx, RSP-1B and RSP-DX2 are only supported by the 3.XX library

 Use `-DSDRPLAY=ON` for installing the support software linking to the 2.13 lib Use `-DSDRPLAY_V3=ON` for installing the 3.0x support